SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/primary-tenant.md

 title: primary_tenant       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
 description: Primary tenant                   # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: {github-id}             # Your GitHub alias.
-keywords: tenants
+keywords:
 so.topic: concept                    # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+so.envir: cloud           # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: online             # online, web, win, pocket, or mobile
 ---

 # Primary tenant